CMU-IDS-Fall-2022/final-project-foodrescuers/Proposal.md

 We also have an additional dataset for some preliminary narrative visualizations: https://www.fao.org/platform-food-loss-waste/flw-data/en/
-Pre-processing will include the country, commodities, and the years list from the dataset.
+Implementaion: Pre-processing will include the country, commodities, and the years list from the dataset.
 ![Data processing for food loss waste dataset](images/data_processing_narrative.png "image_tooltip")
 <center>(Image 4.
 Data processing for food loss waste dataset)</center>